 Mince the garlic and ginger.
 Add a small splash of oil to a small saucepan on medium heat.
 Sauté the garlic and ginger until fragrant, being careful not to burn.

 Whisk together the tamari, orange juice, water, agave, rice vinegar, mirin, a large pinch of red pepper flakes, and the cornstarch in a small bowl.
 Whisk until the cornstarch has dissolved.
 Pour the sauce in to the pan with the garlic and ginger and whisk together.
 Cook on medium heat until the sauce has thickened.
 This will only take a few minutes.

-Take the sauce off heat and use immediately or store in an airtight jar for up to a week!
+Take the sauce off the heat and use it immediately or store it in an airtight jar for up to a week!